NEQTO Docs

 In addition to passing in the userOptions object, users can set each of the fields individually using the following methods:

-These methods can be chained together: s3Library.setRegion("newRegion").setFileName("newFile.txt").setBody("New File contents").
+These methods can be chained together: s3Library.setRegion("newRegion").setFileName("newFile.txt").setBody("New File contents")

-After creating the S3 object and setting its initial parameters, the user is ready to make calls to put(), get(), and delete().
-The parameters must be set to access these methods to communicate with S3.
+After creating the S3 object and setting its initial parameters, the user is ready to make calls to put()

 Main S3 Functions